 We all know the drill.
 The plane lands, takes forever to taxi to wherever it needs to be, the deified beings in first class are practically carried off the plane on cushioned pillows made from kittens, silk and fairy dust, and then the mad free for all scramble to disembark in peasant class begins.

-It isn’t rocket science, we all knew when the plane was landing, so get your shoes back on, get yourself ready, get your bags (and don’t block the aisles with them), then sit back down and wait until it is your rows turn to disembark.
+It isn’t rocket science, we all knew when the plane was landing, so get your shoes back on, get yourself ready, wait until the rows in front of you have emptied, get your bags (and don’t block the aisles with them), then sit back down and wait until it is your rows turn to disembark.
 Everyone would get off much, much sooner!

 Almost everyone agrees on this one.
 Regardless of what celebrity chef endorses it, how many stars or awards they stick onto their menu declarations or whatever fancy embellishments they use on their advertisements, airline food is almost always universally bad.
-It is edible enough, in the same way a certain fast food burger chains meals are technically edible, but they will generally guarantee to leave your stomach in a really foul mood with you and desperate to get some decent, healthy fare into it.
+It is edible enough of course, in the same way a certain fast food burger chains meals are technically edible, but they are generally more akin to gassy poison than anything else and will generally guarantee to leave your stomach in a really foul mood with you and desperate to get some decent, healthy fare into it.
 I’m always desperate to hit the street stalls or hawker centres for some fresh, healthy and tasty food when I land!
-It’s a damn good job that food is one of the best things about visiting new countries and new destinations, as it makes putting up with the cheap and nasty food bearable, just.
+It’s a damn good job that food is one of the best things about visiting new countries and new destinations, as it makes putting up with the cheap and nasty food on your plane journey there bearable, just.

 I know you can’t help getting sick, and ordinarily I would have every sympathy for you.
 After all it is not really your fault that you have come down with a bad cold, a case of the flu or chronic projectile vomiting just a few hours before you are due to take that long 12 hour flight!
-But that doesn’t mean I want to sit next to you either!
-We are after all in an enclosed, tightly packed space with badly recycled air and already have to put up with breathing everyone else’s used oxygen, I really don’t want to be breathing your germs or be covered in your body fluids as you cough and sneeze indiscriminately.
-I’d like to get to my destination and enjoy my trip without getting sick myself.
+But that doesn’t mean I want your bodily fluids all over me either!

-Most of us who travel frequently have had the unfortunate circumstance of being stuck on a long haul flight next to someone who smells like they haven’t had a shower in three days, reek of stale cigarette smoke, halitosis that could curdle the industrial strength airline food, or has somehow managed to smuggle a foul smelling homemade pilchard sandwich!
+Most of us who travel frequently have had the unfortunate circumstance of being stuck on a long haul flight next to someone who smells like they haven’t had a shower in three days, reek of stale cigarette smoke, halitosis that could curdle even the industrial strength airline food, or has somehow managed to smuggle a foul smelling homemade pilchard sandwich onto the plane!

 Have a wash, buy some breath mints, stop smoking and leave the sandwich at home!
-Strong smells are not acceptable in such close quarters!
+Strong smells are not acceptable in such close quarters people!

+Okay, this isn’t really a bad one, but it is common enough that it does get a spot.
 There is a certain time period on long haul flights in particular where nothing can satiate your intense need for mental and physical stimulation.
 The in flight films can’t keep your attention for more than 15 minutes, your book doesn’t interest you any more, you suddenly develop an intense apathy for anything your travel partner has to say, sleep is but a distant memory and all you want to happen is for the flight to be over.
 Now.
 But that stupid plane icon on the screen hasn’t moved an inch toward your destination in the last twenty minutes, you are sure of it!
-Your bored, and there is absolutely nothing you can do about it.
+You’re bored, and there is absolutely nothing you can do about it.